 For the first leg of my month-long trip, I decided to start from a place far away.
+Geographically and culturally.
 I had in mind to visit Seoul already while I was working at Endava.
-I thought that the lightning fast (and affordable) wifi connections throughout the country would allow me to easily work remotely from there.
+I thought I could easily work remotely from there, thanks to lightning-fast (and affordable) wi-fi connections throughout the country.

 By the way, if you fancy a £15 discount (or equivalent in your currency) next time you book a hotel on Booking.com, make sure you use this affiliate link: https://www.booking.com/s/35_6/cbe52082.

 Simply because of two features (and I promise this is the last Booking.com link here), I recommend you look at the hotel I booked: The Splaisir.

 First of all, they have rooms featuring the traditional wooden bathtub, the hinoki.
 It is amazing for relaxing in hot water using natural oils (it’s not for washing!).
 Particularly after a day walking around with a heavy photo bag or hiking.
 Then, if you’re into this sort of things, the hotel has a whole floor dedicated to Line Friends, where all the rooms feature this theme.
 With related furniture, posters and plush toys.
 That would have been a bit too much for me.
 But I met quite a few people in the lift who were staying in a room on that floor.

 My other option for my stay was one of the hotels of the Lotte group, voted Best in South Korea.
 So maybe check those out too (as I promised, no more links, find it yourself above).